 The lastest advice from ATAGI can be found here:

 More information from the TGA can be found here:

 More information from the Department of Health can be found here:

 What is Thrombosis with Thrombocytopenia?
-Here is some information from Health Direct to help you understand what Thrombosis and Thrombocytopenia are:
+Here is some information from Health Direct to help you understand this rare condition:

 The latest advice from ATAGI can be found here:

 If you are UNDER 60 years of age, the Australian government, under the advice of the Australian Technical Advisory Group on Immunisation (ATAGI), has recommended that the PFIZER vaccine is preferred for your age group.

 If you are yet to have your FIRST DOSE you can choose to have either the Pfizer vaccine or the AstraZeneca vaccine.
 The Pfizer vaccine is preferred and can be accessed at one of the state-run vaccination hubs (in Newcastle this is currently John Hunter Hospital) for anyone aged 40-59.
 You can still choose to have the AstraZeneca vaccine if you understand the associated risks and provide informed consent.

 If you have ALREADY had your first dose of AstraZeneca the current recommendation is to go ahead with your second dose of AstraZeneca as planned.
 Evidence from around the world suggests that the risk associated with a second dose of AstraZeneca is much lower compared with the first dose.
 Data from the UK, where over 15 million people have been vaccinated with both doses of AstraZeneca, suggests that the risk of TTS (Thrombosis with Thrombocytopenia Syndrome) following the second dose is only 1.5 people per million compared with 14.2 people per million following the first dose.
 The recommendation from ATAGI is that anyone of any age who has received a first dose of AstraZeneca without any serious adverse reaction should receive the second dose as planned.